 Microsoft made a big announcement today with the launch of the $8,999 Surface Hub 2S, the newest version of the company's giant, multi-user, touch screen collaborative tool.
+Though it has a distinct look and specialized purpose, the Surface Hub 2S shares DNA with the best all-in-one PCs on the market.

 Designed with meeting rooms and business teams in mind, the newest member of the Surface Hub family is one part 4K touch screen, one part all-in-one PC and a whole lot of hands-on collaboration.
 The Surface Hub 2S expands this product line for 2019 with a mobile 50-inch model that has battery power for literal off-the-wall use.